thegetty/ancient-glass/content/pdf-epub-copyright.md

 </div>
 <div class="distribution no-break-container">

-Distributed in the United States and Canada by the University of Chicago Press
+Distributed in the United States and Canada by the University of&nbsp;Chicago&nbsp;Press

-Distributed outside the United States and Canada by Yale University Press, London
+Distributed outside the United States and Canada by Yale University&nbsp;Press,&nbsp;London

 </div>
 <div class="cip-data no-break-container">